About the Author

 Applications

-These contributions have applications in widely different areas such as Digital Preservation and IT Security:
+These contributions have applications in different domains such as Digital Preservation and IT Security:

 Related Publications